WWE News: Hulk Hogan Continues To Fight For One More Match At Next Year’s ‘WrestleMania’

-Hulk Hogan turned 65-years-old this summer and he hasn’t actually wrestled in more than a decade, but he’s still hoping for one more match in WWE.
+Hulk Hogan turned 65-years-old this summer and he hasn’t wrestled in more than a decade, but he’s still hoping for one more match in WWE.
 The iconic legend has gone through numerous surgeries and is no spring chicken, but he doesn’t feel as if his career is yet complete.
 Despite all of his health issues and his age, Hogan is still fighting for one more match and he wants it to be at WrestleMania 36 next year.

 In the last year, Hogan returned to WWE after being essentially banned for three years due to the controversy over his racial comments.
-He has done some ambassador work for the company and made appearances at big events, but his in-ring career is pretty much seen as over.
+He has done some ambassador work for the company and made appearances at big events, but his in-ring career is pretty much over.

 While he’s up there in age and hasn’t wrestled in years, Hogan still believes he can get in the ring and go for one more match.
 He spoke with Wrestling Academy, by way of Ringside News, and seemed really hopeful that WWE will give him one more match to close out his career.